abdulrahman-ragab/Library-Management-System/README.md

 ### 👨‍💼 Librarian
 - Add, remove, and update books
 - View all available books
+- View all borrowing records

 ### 👤 Member
-- Search and borrow books
+- Borrow books
 - Return books and add reviews
 - View borrowing history

+### 👤 Visitor
+- Search for books by Title or Author

 ---